contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 - On Windows, you will need a ssh client to be installed like putty, cygwin etc.

 ```
 This command will show you list of VMs which we have created.
+$ cd cluster
 $ vagrant status
 Current machine states: